mscastillo/ChIP-Seq/README.md

  #### [`heatmaps_sorted_by_histones_fold_change.m`](https://github.com/mscastillo/ChIP-Seq/blob/master/HistoneMap/heatmaps_sorted_by_histones_fold_change.m)

  This script will resort all the histograms according to the fold change at each genomic regions (peaks).
-It will requires two addtional input files in *matrix* format, it will compute the cumulative fold change for each of the genomic regions and it will sort all the histograms in descencing order according to these fold changes.
+It will requires two additional input files in *matrix* format, it will compute the cumulative fold change for each of the genomic regions and it will sort all the histograms in descending order according to these fold changes.

 ### Outputs